Skip to Main Content

 Contributions to the plan generally must be paid in quarterly installments and there is typically a minimum funding standard.
 The maximum deduction and maximum contribution will need to be calculated by a financial professional.

 Defined benefit plans are complicated to administer even when the plan participant is solely yourself.
-The IRS states that you’ll generally need continuing professional support for tasks such as actuarial calculations which are required to determine your plan contribution requirements.
+The IRS states that you’ll generally need continuing professional support for tasks such as actuarial calculations, which are required to determine your plan contribution requirements.

 Defined contribution plans

-Profit-sharing plans are more flexible than money purchase pension plans and can have varied employer contributions, even no contributions for the year.
+Profit-sharing plans are more flexible than money purchase pension plans and can have varied employer contributions, or even no contributions for the year.

 Money purchase pension plans, on the other hand, require fixed contributions, even if there are no profits or earned income.
 For example, if you set up a money purchase pension plan that requires contributions of 15 percent of the employee’s compensation (regardless of whether you’re self-employed or a small business owner), you’ll have to contribute that amount even if your company doesn’t make money that year.